Global Positioning System: Space segment

 The space segment (SS) is composed of 24 to 32 satellites, or Space Vehicles (SV), in medium Earth orbit, and also includes the payload adapters to the boosters required to launch them into orbit.
 The GPS design originally called for 24 SVs, eight each in three approximately circular orbits, but this was modified to six orbital planes with four satellites each.
 The six orbit planes have approximately 55° inclination (tilt relative to the Earth's equator) and are separated by 60° right ascension of the ascending node (angle along the equator from a reference point to the orbit's intersection).
-The orbital period is one-half a sidereal day, i.e., 11 hours and 58 minutes, so that the satellites pass over the same locations or almost the same locations every day.
+The orbital period is one-half of a sidereal day, about 11 hours and 58 minutes, so that the satellites pass over the same locations or almost the same locations every day.
 The orbits are arranged so that at least six satellites are always within line of sight from everywhere on the Earth's surface (see animation at right).
 The result of this objective is that the four satellites are not evenly spaced (90°) apart within each orbit.
 In general terms, the angular difference between satellites in each orbit is 30°, 105°, 120°, and 105° apart, which sum to 360°.

 Orbiting at an altitude of approximately 20200 km; orbital radius of approximately 26600 km, each SV makes two complete orbits each sidereal day, repeating the same ground track each day.
 This was very helpful during development because even with only four satellites, correct alignment means all four are visible from one spot for a few hours each day.
 For military operations, the ground track repeat can be used to ensure good coverage in combat zones.

 As of February 2019, there are 31 satellites in the GPS constellation, 27 of which are in use at a given time with the rest allocated as stand-bys.
 A 32nd was launched in 2018, but as of July 2019 is still in evaluation.
 More decommissioned satellites are in orbit and available as spares.
 The additional satellites improve the precision of GPS receiver calculations by providing redundant measurements.
 With the increased number of satellites, the constellation was changed to a nonuniform arrangement.
 Such an arrangement was shown to improve accuracy but also improves reliability and availability of the system, relative to a uniform system, when multiple satellites fail.
 With the expanded constellation, nine satellites are usually visible at any time from any point on the Earth with a clear horizon, ensuring considerable redundancy over the minimum four satellites needed for a position.